Table of contents

 What is MMC?

-MMC stands for Microsoft Management Console.
-It is a framework or ‘tool host’ that provides administrators and users with a consolidated interface for centralized management, administration, and configuration of their system.
-MMC has existed since Windows 2000.
+Microsoft Management Console (MMC) is a framework or tool-hosting platform that provides administrators and users with a consolidated interface for centralized management, administration, and configuration of their system.
+First introduced in Windows 2000, MMC has become a cornerstone for IT management.

 What does MMC do?